skrey/yellow-extensions/features/update/README.md

 ## How to update a website

 The first option is to update your website in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
 Log in with your user account.
 Go to the settings and check for updates.
 Your website will show when updates are available.
-Only the webmaster can update the website.
-The webmaster's email is defined in file `system/settings/system.ini`.
+Only an administrator can update the website.
+All user accounts are stored in file `system/settings/user.ini`.

 The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php update` followed by optional extensions.
 You can force the update if necessary.
 Deleted files can be found in the `system/trash` folder.
 See examples below.